 Fighting Puppet Cybil near the end of the game.
 In one of the CG cutscenes, she is sitting in a wheelchair, wakes up and staggers towards you with blood-red eyes.
 The boss also can and will shoot at you with a gun, and has a very disturbing laugh when the merry-go-round activates.
 If you didn't get the red liquid in the hospital, the only way out of the fight is to attack the boss until another CG scene triggers, which shows Cybil puking blood all over the place and dying.

 "My Heaven".
 Nonindicative Name taken Up to Eleven.
-It sounds like the horrible distorted laughter, or, more likely, screams of children or young women.
+It sounds like horrible laughter mixed with a distorted dentist's drill.
 While other Silent Hill music is truly beautiful and melodic, this song is almost a nauseating Brown Note.
 Quite possibly the crowning moment of horrid un-sound of all the Silent Hill soundtracks.